Needs & Options Review

 “A surgeon wouldn’t operate without a proper diagnosis, so… ”

-The initial step of NEEDS AND OPTIONS REVIEW works in the same way.
-It will allow you to start an exploration process designed to precisely understand your requirements, potentials and possible roadblocks, then gives:
+The initial step to NEEDS AND OPTIONS REVIEW works in the same way.
+It will allow you to start an exploration process designed to better understand your entire project and it's related requirements, potentials & possible roadblocks.

 We think this applies across the construction industry with people trying to run before they have mastered the walk.

-The consequence of inadequate upfront research of needs and options is like… building a house on a bad foundation.
+The consequence of inadequate upfront research and planning of needs and options is like… building a house on a bad foundation.

-The foundations are the most important part of the whole house, because everything is built upon it.
-It’s very expensive to change the foundations once you have started to build upwards.
-But it’s very easy to change if they are simply lines on a plan.
+The foundation is the most important part of the whole house, because everything is built upon it.
+It’s very expensive to change the foundation once you have started building upwards.
+But it’s very easy to change if they are simply ideas.

-So… we spend a little more time on the research than most other firms who rush their clients into the design phase.
+So… we spend a little more time on the research in the beginning but feel confident all things have been considered before jumping into the design phase.

-When considering building, remodeling or addition to you home, Needs and Options Review with Hamid Kashani of Habitat Architecture is the first step.
+When considering building, remodeling or addition to you home, Needs and Options Review with Habitat Architecture is the first step.

 Discuss potential solutions at a high level that encourages ongoing testing of ideas – “Design Thinking”